HL7/PDDI-CDS/input/pagecontent/index.md

 This implementation guide:

-1. Describes a potential PDDI CDS use case (Warfarin + NSAIDs):
+1. Describes example potential PDDI CDS use cases (Warfarin + NSAIDs ad Digoxin + Cyclosporine).
+These are exemplars and not intended to be actively used in clinical contexts at this time.
+For the each, a CDS Service Specification is given summarizing:

 	* CDS at the time that an ordering clinician selects a drug to add to an order ("order-select"), and
 	* CDS at the time an ordering clinician signs a drug order ("order-sign")